 You will work between 25 and 35 hours per week – and sometimes out of hours – depending on the individual project and how you develop your role with your project supervisor.

 Please note that this project is closed for two weeks over the Easter and Christmas vacations and is also closed for the first two weeks of August.
-During these times you may be interested in spending some time at our Animal Care or Conservation programs in Mexico.
+During these times you may be interested in spending some time at our Conservation program in Mexico.

 What will I gain from this project?